 There are core beliefs that underpin RTLB work:

-- working alongside others to provide practical support and advice
+- working collaboratively with others to provide practical support and advice

 A word about the bigger picture

 The Ministry of Education is the New Zealand Government’s lead advisor on the education system.
 The Ministry’s purpose is to shape an education system that delivers equitable and excellent outcomes.